balintsimon/movie-reactor-backend/README.md

 /moviecatalog/show/{id} | DELETE | delete show, selected by its ID /movieservice/movie | GET | get all movies that is/has been on show
-/movieservice/movie/{id} | GET | get movie that is/has been on show by its ID
+/movieservice/movie/{id} | GET | get movie that is/has been on show by its ID /movieservice/moviedb/movie/{movie_id} | GET | get primary information about a movie /movieservice/moviedb/movie/{movie_id}/videos | GET | get the videos that have been added to a movie /movieservice/moviedb/movie/{movie_id}/credits | GET | get the cast and crew for a movie /movieservice/moviedb/person/{person_id} | GET | get the primary person details by id /movieservice/moviedb/person/{restUrlPath}/movie_credits | GET | get the movie credits for a person

 Please note that although Spring Security is installed, not all endpoints have not been secured yet.